 Through her hard work and fame, she produced her own films, a rare instance in 1920s Hollywood.
 In 1928 she produced and starred in the hit, Sadie Thompson, where she earned a nomination for Best Actress.
 However, her next production, Queen Kelly, was a notorious disaster that left Swanson financially devastated.
 And the rise of the talkies made matters worse.
 It started well for Swanson with her first talkie (The Trespasser) becoming a hit and garnering Swanson another Best Actress nod, but the following films were all box-office failures.
 Consequently, her fame faded as the 30s and 40s passed, and Swanson was interested in Broadway, radio, and anything other than the silver screen.

 Swanson came into the limelight once more with her portrayal of White-Dwarf Starlet, Norma Desmond, in Billy Wilders classic Film Noir, Sunset Boulevard.
 This role, somewhat ironically, would be the one most audiences today remember her for.
 Although this couldíve been a huge career resurgence for Swanson, she considered the roles offered thereafter to be cheap Norma Desmonds, someone she wasnt like in real life.
-She continued working on the stage, designing clothing for middle-aged women, and living a sugar-free diet.
+She continued working on the stage, designing clothing for middle-aged women, and living a vegetarian, sugar-free diet.

 In 1980 her biography Swanson on Swanson, ghostwritten by her final husband, William Duffy, was a commercial success and left an indelible mark on her Hollywood legacy.